 - How do grandparents react to their grandchild’s bad language:

-A) forbid it, explaining why;
+A) forbid it and explain why;

 B) punish them;